lsst-sqre/phalanx/docs/service-guide/create-service.rst

 The Docker image can be stored in any container registry that is usable by Kubernetes, but for Rubin-developed services, we normally use DockerHub.
 (We may switch to the Google Container Registry later, but for now DockerHub is used for all images

-If you use the FastAPI application template, a ``Dockerfile`` will be created as part of the new repository template, and GitHub Actions will be set up in the new repository to build and push new Docker images for tagged releases.
+If you use the FastAPI service template, a ``Dockerfile`` will be created as part of the new repository template, and GitHub Actions will be set up in the new repository to build and push new Docker images for tagged releases.
 To enable this workflow, you must create two secrets in your new GitHub repository, ``DOCKER_USERNAME`` and ``DOCKER_TOKEN``.
 ``DOCKER_USERNAME`` should be set to the DockerHub username of the account that will be pushing the new Docker images.
 ``DOCKER_TOKEN`` should be set to a secret authentication token for that account.